sandaliz/poetic-quotes-generator/README.md

 Powered by **OpenAI** and **unsplash**, this tiny poetic engine blends text generation with visual charm.
-Whether you're feeling existential, romantic, or just plain dramatic—this is the way
+Whether you're feeling existential, romantic, or just plain dramatic-this is the way

 ## 🔍 Features